 You're a young carer if you're under 18 and help to look after a relative with a disability, illness, mental health condition, or drug or alcohol problem.
 If you're a young carer, you probably look after one of your parents or care for a brother or sister.
 We will ask you if you are a young carer.
 If we don't, please let us know and we will advise you where to get help and support.

 If you are a young carer and want to talk to someone, you can speak to any member of the ward team.
-You can also contact our PALS team by emailing sft.pals@nhs.net or calling 01722 429044.
+You can also contact our PALS team by emailing sft.carersupport@nhs.net or by calling 01722 429044.

 You can also contact Carer Support Wiltshire on 0800 181 4118 or visit the Carer Support Wiltshire website.